arazmoazzemi/Virtualization-Docs/KVM/03-Debugs.md

 ### KVM Debugs:

- 1We can configure the network card in three modes:
+ We can configure the network card in three modes:

  1- Bridge mode